shanduur/container-object-storage-interface/docs/src/introduction.md

 ## Container Object Storage Interface (COSI)

 Container Object Storage Interface (COSI) is a set of abstractions for provisioning and management of object storage.
-It aims to be a common layer of abstraction across multiple object storage vendors, such that workloads can request and automatically be provisioned object storage buckets.
+It aims to be a common layer of abstraction across multiple object storage vendors, such that workloads can request and automatically be provisioned with object storage buckets.

 The goals of this project are: